-Duke witness Janice Hager presented direct testimony regarding how the Duke 2010 Integrated Resource Plan (IRP) supports the Company's decision to continue development of the Lee Nuclear Station.
-Ms. Hager testified that Duke's IRP process begins with a 20-year forecast of summer and winter peak demands, as well as energy use.
-Additionally, data is gathered regarding Duke's existing supply-side and demand-side capacity and energy resources, as well as the costs of possible additional resource options.
+Duke witness Janice Hager presented direct testimony regarding how the Duke 2010 IRP supports the Company's decision to continue development of the Lee Nuclear Station.
+Ms. Hager testified that Duke's IRP process begins with a 20-year forecast of summer and winter peak demands, as well as of energy use.
+Additionally, data are gathered regarding Duke's existing supply-side and demand-side capacity and energy resources, as well as the costs of possible additional resource options.
 The Company conducts quantitative analyses to identify options that will meet customer needs (including a reserve margin of 17% in the 2010 IRP) while minimizing costs, selecting potential portfolios that can be tested under baseline assumptions and with certain sensitive assumptions altered (sensitivities).
-Ms. Hager stated that in addition to quantitative analysis, Duke also takes into consideration qualitative factors, such as fuel diversity, Duke's environmental profile, the stage of technology deployment, and regional economic development.
+Ms. Hager stated that, in addition to quantitative analysis, Duke also takes into consideration qualitative factors, such as fuel diversity, Duke's environmental profile, the stage of technology deployment, and regional economic development.
 Ms. Hager stated that the objective of the IRP is to inform the Company's decision-making over the short and long term to ensure that there is a safe, reliable, and reasonably priced supply of electricity to meet customer needs, even in the face of uncertainty.
 Duke believes that prudent planning requires a plan that is robust under many possible future scenarios, and that it is also important to maintain flexibility to respond to different potential outcomes.
-(T. Vol. 2, pp. 62-64)

 Ms. Hager testified that Duke's existing generation portfolio totals over 21,000 MW of generation capacity.
 This capacity is split into approximately equal components of (1) nuclear, (2) coal, and (3) hydroelectric and natural gas, with nuclear and coal generation providing approximately 50% and 40% of the generated energy, respectively.
-She indicated that the 2010 IRP assumes retirement by 2015 of 370 MW of 1960's vintage combustion turbines and, pursuant to the Commission's Order in Docket No. E-7, Sub 790, as well as proposed federal requirements, the retirement of 1,667 MW of non-scrubbed coal generation.
-(T. Vol. 2, pp. 68-69)
+She indicated that the 2010 IRP assumes retirement by 2015 of 370 MW of 1960s vintage combustion turbines and, pursuant to the Commission's Order in Docket No. E-7, Sub 790, as well as proposed federal requirements, the retirement of 1,667 MW of non-scrubbed coal generation.

-Ms. Hager further testified that Duke's current load forecast reflects a 1.8% average annual growth rate in both summer and winter peak demand, and a 2.0% average annual growth rate in total energy usage, over a twenty-year planning horizon.
+Ms. Hager further testified that Duke's current load forecast reflects a 1.8% average annual growth rate in both summer and winter peak demand, and a 2.0% average annual growth rate in total energy usage over a twenty-year planning horizon.
 Additionally, the Company must take into account that some currently existing resources will no longer be available over the planning horizon.
-Taking these factors, as well as certain others, into consideration, Ms. Hager testified that Duke's need for additional capacity reached 2,200 MW by the year 2020, and 6,000 MW by 2030.
-She stated that Duke plans to meet this projected need with a diverse portfolio of resources, including traditional and renewable generation, as well as demand response and energy efficiency resources.
-(T. Vol. 2, pp. 64-65) She testified that there are essentially two types of supply-side resources available at this time to meet the growth in load that will not be provided by DSM and EE resources: natural gas and nuclear.
+Taking these factors, as well as certain others, into consideration, Ms. Hager testified that Duke's need for additional capacity would reach 2,200 MW by the year 2020, and 6,000 MW by 2030.
+She stated that Duke plans to meet this projected need with a diverse portfolio of resources, including traditional and renewable generation, as well as demand response and EE resources.
+She testified that there are essentially two types of supply-side resources available at this time to meet the growth in load that will not be provided by DSM and EE resources: natural gas and nuclear.
 She stated that the Company views natural gas as a component of the long-term supply-side solution, but not the sole answer.
 In addition, the Company views a diverse portfolio of resources, including natural gas and nuclear, to be best, in that it will allow Duke to balance the risk of fuel volatility and minimize costs to customers over the long term.
-She testified that even with the Lee Nuclear Station, the percentage of nuclear and capacity expected in 2030 would remain the same as it is in 2011.
-(T. Vol. 2, pp. 70-72)
+She testified that, even with the Lee Nuclear Station, the percentage of nuclear capacity and energy expected in 2030 would remain the same as it is in 2011.